 The most remarkable of these books are David Talbot‘s revisionist biography of Allen Dulles, The Devil’s Chessboard; Dana Priest and William Arkin’s extraordinary expose of the military-intelligence complex, Top Secret; and Max Hastings’ revisionist history of secret intelligence in World War II, The Secret War.

-Each of the two dozen titles below is linked to my review of the book.
+Each of the more than thirty titles below is linked to my review of the book.
 Within each section, they’re listed in alphabetical order by the authors’s last names.

 Books about espionage before and during World War II